 If you don’t pay your rates on or before the due date, interest (calculated daily) will be charged on the amount owing and is applied to the account monthly in the first week of the month.

-The current interest rate for the 2017/18 financial year – displayed on the front of your rates notice – is 7.5 per cent a year and is set annually by the Office of Local Government.
+The current interest rate – displayed on the front of your rates notice – is 7.5 per cent a year and is set annually by the Office of Local Government.

 Eligibility for a pensioner rebate